 The City of Vaughan has established the concept of sustainability as a key City-wide objective.
 This is reflected in Vision 2020 and Green Directions Vaughan, and is therefore embedded in all aspects of the new Vaughan Official Plan.
-The main principles of sustainable land-use planning relate to the protection of the natural environment, protection of agricultural lands, and the ability for people to live in communities that minimize energy use, water consumption and solid waste generation and allow for alternative transportation choices.
+The main principles of sustainable land-use planning relate to the protection of the natural environment, protection of agricultural lands, and the ability for people to live in communities that minimize energy use, water consumption and solid waste generation, encouraging the adaptive reuse of older and/or historical buildings in support of sustainable development and allow for alternative transportation choices.